begolu2/rktik-thesis/04_discussion.md

 **Events**

 A movement member may propose an event in the movement mindspace.
 An event consists of a title, location, date, time and privacy setting (visible only for members or for all users) and can be implemented as an attachment type.
-Other members may then discuss the events and propose changes to be made by the author in order to gain their consensus and thus the neccessary votes for making the event official.
+Other members may then discuss the events and propose changes to be made by the author in order to gain their consensus, and thus the neccessary votes for making the event official.
 Finally, members may vote on the event.
 If this show that consensus is reached, the movement would display the event prominently in the movement mindspace or movement blog, depending on the event’s privacy settings.
 The final event posting would be attributed to the movement and not its original author.
 This mechanic would allow movement members to organize collective action outside of Rktik’s online context.

 **Public chat**

-A movement’s (public) blog may contain a chat module, which non-members can use to converse with the movement.
+A movement’s (public) blog may contain a chat module, which non-members can use to converse with the movement as a whole.
 Messages entered in this chat would be displayed in the movement mindspace for members to see.
 Members can then propose answers and other members can confirm these by voting on them.
 The non-member who posted the original message into the movement chat would then be shown the answer attributed to the movement as a whole.

 **Creating thoughts in other parts of the site**